 We take immense pride in the quality of our environment at Bangor University, and we are committed to its protection and enhancement.
 That means thinking about the impacts of everything we do, and whether, from an environmental perspective, it can be done better.
-With an estate of over 200 buildings across 346 hectares, as well as a complement of over 10,000 students and 2,000 staff, we recognise the implications of our impact on the environment.
+With an estate of over 100 buildings across 346 hectares, as well as a complement of approximately 10,000 students and 2,000 staff, we recognise the implications of our impact on the environment.

 How we work

 The Sustainability Strategy Group oversees the evolution and implementation of a Sustainability Agenda for Bangor University, which includes the environmental stream.
 The Group reports to the Executive Committee.